 If you are looking to save some cash while attempting to improve your studio’s acoustics, you can utilize several household items that will help fight off the echoes.

 Keep in mind the material of the cover.
 Leather covers are more reflective than fabric ones.

 2) Thick Carpet and Rugs

 Carpets or rugs will help absorb flutter echoes from bouncing off hard flooring.
 You could also use carpets or rugs on the walls and ceilings!
-This may sound a little bit crazy, but they can really help make a difference.
+This may sound a little bit crazy, but they can help make a difference.

 3) Paintings or Tapestries

 If you want to reduce reverberations, you need to take as many surfaces as you can out of the equation.
-Anything than can cover vast open space in your walls will be your friend.
+Anything that can cover vast open space in your walls will be your friend.